1871 Lānaʻi earthquake

-An earthquake struck near the Hawaiian island of Lanai on February 19, at 10:11 pm HST with an estimated magnitude of 7.5 on the moment magnitude scale.
-It remains one of the largest seismic event to hit the Hawaiian Islands since the 1868 Kaʻū earthquake, with its effects being felt throughout the entire archipelago.
+An earthquake struck near the Hawaiian island of Lanai on February 19, 1871, at 10:11 pm HST with an estimated magnitude of 7.5 on the moment magnitude scale.
+It remains one of the largest seismic events to hit the Hawaiian Islands since the 1868 Kaʻū earthquake, with its effects being felt throughout the entire archipelago.
 It caused severe damage on the islands of Lanai, Molokai and Maui.
 A tsunami may have been generated however there are speculations if it had actually happened.
 Despite the size of the quake and the extent of damage, there were no deaths.

 Tectonic setting

 The Hawaiian Islands are situated in the middle of the Pacific plate, far from any known plate boundary, where most of the world's earthquakes occur.
 This island chain is a product of hotspot volcanism where magma is able to make its way up to the crust and onto the surface, creating volcanoes.
 Hawaiʻi is the youngest volcanic island and marks where the hotspot is currently located.